Bep Guidolin

 Armand "Bep" Guidolin (December 9, 1925 – November 24, 2008) was a Canadian ice hockey player and coach.
 He is notable for being the youngest player in National Hockey League history.
-He was born in Thorold, Ontario.
-He and Eleanor, his wife of 62 years, had four children.
-His family moved to Timmins, Ontario.

 Guidolin stood 5'8" at 175 lbs, and was a left-shooting left winger in the NHL.
 He later went on to a coaching career.
 He was nicknamed "Bep" because his mother spoke Italian and very little English.
 Armand was the baby of the family and his mother pronounced baby as "beppy".
 The nickname stuck and was shortened to "Bep".
 He is the cousin of fellow NHL player and coach Aldo Guidolin.

 Early life

 Guidolin and his family moved to Timmins when he was young.
 It was there that he learned how to skate at the age of 13.
 His abilities excelled through practicing on local outdoor rinks.
 When the NHL lost many of its talented players to the Second World War, Guidolin's talents caught the eyes of pro scouts as being a viable replacement option.